microsoft/TypeScript-Handbook/pages/Modules.md

 ### UMD modules

+Some libraries are designed to be used in many module loaders, or with no module loading (global variables).
+These are known as [UMD](https://github.com/umdjs/umd) or [Isomorphic](http://isomorphic.net) modules.
-Some libraries can be used either through imports or through globals.
+These libraries can be accessed through either an import or a global variable.
+For example:

 ##### math-lib.d.ts